 The west actually has two beaches to choose from, West Sombrio and West-West Sombrio, which isn’t as confusing as it sounds.
 West Sombrio is the first stretch of beach you see if you follow the trail to the right.
 If you continue along the trail you will come to a small suspension bridge which then takes you to West-West Sombrio, BC.

 Here you’ll find a beach made of large rocks, some great tent pads tucked in amongst the forest and much of the surfing at Sombrio Beach tends to happen here.
 While waves break across all of the beaches, West-West Sombrio has one of the more popular breaks for more advanced surfers.
 We recommend making the short walk to check out this part of the beach, especially if you want to escape the crowds.

 If you go left at the junction you will only have to walk for another minute or two before you reach East Sombrio, which has two more pit toilets right by the beach.
-This side of the beach is much busier as it is slightly easier to reach and the beach has much better terrain to set up comfortably for the day or for an overnighter.
+This side of the beach is much busier as it is slightly easier to reach and the beach has a sandy shoreline which makes for a much better terrain to set up comfortably for the day or for an overnighter.